 The Difference Between You and Me

 Jesse cuts her own hair with a Swiss Army knife.
 She wears big green fisherman's boots.
 She's the founding (and only) member of NOLAW, the National Organization to Liberate All Weirdos.
 Emily wears sweaters with faux pearl buttons.
 She's vice president of the student council.
 She has a boyfriend.
 These two girls have nothing in common, except a passionate secret attraction to one another.
-Jesse wishes their relationship could be out in the open, but Emily feels she has too much to lose.
 When they find themselves on opposite sides of a heated school conflict, they're each forced to decide what's more important: what you believe in, or the one you love?

 From Publishers Weekly (starred review):

 In a frank and funny account of opposites attracting, George (Looks) provides remarkable insight into teenage romance, alternating between the girls' perspectives as she conveys their uncertainties and traces their growing political awareness....Rather than offering easy answers about love, lust, and politics, George recognizes teenage vulnerabilities and promotes taking a stand.
 Strong, empathetic characterizations and whip-smart writing make this a seriously enjoyable read.

 The characters are vivid, there are some very funny scenes, and the desire Jesse and Emily feel for each other jumps off the page, transforming mere minutes of stolen time into lingering daydreams of young love.
 Readers of Julie Anne Peters, Laurie Halse Anderson, Sarah Zarr, and Sarah Dessen will welcome this addition to collections of realistic fiction.